Hannibal-pl/IDA-fix-symtab-data/README.md

 - Now scripts run.
 It may take several seconds.

+- Optionaly reanalyze database.
+Script will ask, if you want to do it.
+It's recommended to do it, as new data xrefs can be created from now.
+If you decline, you can do it later by choosing: Options->General->Analysis->Reanalyze program.

 - When done, check if new segment is created properly and (hopefully) all data xref are moved to it.

-- Reanalyze program to add new xrefs missing early.
-Options->General->Analysis->Reanalyze program

 - In case of unsedesirable effects, close database WITHOUT SAVING!